phetsims/phet-info/doc/strings-i18n-and-yaml.md

 the [Fluent Playground](https://projectfluent.org/play/) is a great resource for experimenting with Fluent patterns.
 Note that we do not support 100% of Fluent syntax, such as attributes.

+NOTE: Due to numerous technical constraints, we are not writing full Fluent *.ftl files, but rather using a subset of Fluent syntax in YAML files.
+In the future, if we abandon the legacy JSON format and some of the related constraints, we may be able to use full Fluent format.

+NOTE: Rosetta does not yet support translating Fluent fragments, so please do not use Fluent patterns in the visual strings.
+If you need a pattern in the visual strings, please use the legacy `{{myValue}}` pattern for now.

+NOTE: When porting a legacy sim JSON to YAML, you should preserve the placeholder syntax as it was.
+Sim code and translations cannot be seamlessly transitioned to Fluent patterns without significant effort.
+So you can consider the fluent syntax for new strings, or when it is important to redo legacy pattern strings.

 # Getting Started with YAML and Fluent

 1. We do not currently have a script that converts the legacy sim_en.json files to YAML, that is currently a manual